DiscordGuide/discordguide.github.io/content/development.md

 #### _Bot Accounts_

-_“I DECIDED ON MY LANGUAGE, WHAT NOW?”_ Well now is the time to begin your bot experience.
+_“I decided on my language and library, what now!?”_ Well now is the time to begin your bot experience.

 The fancy place where you make a bot is the “Developers” tab on the discord website **(You need to be logged in on browser version)** You head into [_My Applications_](https://discordapp.com/developers/applications/me) and you should see this.